 - 10.4.1 Establishment.
 The Planning Board shall consist of seven (7) elected regular members and two (2) associate members, all citizens of the Town. - 10.4.2 Powers.
 The Planning Board shall have the following powers: - 1.
-To hear and decide applications for special permits as provided in this By-law; - 2.
-To hear and decide applications for site plan approval as provided in Section 10.6 of this By-law; - 3.
-To conduct other business as provided for by Massachusetts law and this Bylaw.
+To hear and decide applications for Special Permits as provided in this Bylaw; - 2.
+To hear and decide applications for Site Plan Approval as provided in Section 10.6 of this Bylaw; - To conduct other business as provided for by Massachusetts law and this Bylaw.

 - 10.4.3 Rules and Regulations; Fees.
-The Planning Board shall adopt rules and regulations, including fees, for the conduct of business and for the purpose of this By-law and Chapter 40A of the General Laws, and shall file a copy of such rules and fees with the Town Clerk. - 10.4.4 Associate Members of the Planning Board.
+The Planning Board shall adopt Rules and Regulations, including fees, for the conduct of business and for the purpose of this Bylaw and Chapter 40A of the General Laws, and shall file a copy of such rules and fees with the Town Clerk. - 10.4.4 Associate Members of the Planning Board.
 The position of Associate Member of the Planning Board is established for applications where the Planning Board has been designated as the SPGA.
 Two (2) Associate Members shall be appointed jointly by the Planning Board and the Board of Selectmen.
 The terms of appointment shall be two (2) years.
 The Associate Members shall be designated, in order of seniority, to act as provided in G.L. c.
-40A, § 9. - 10.4.5 Public Notice.
-Wherever proceedings under this By-law require the giving of notice by publication in a newspaper, mailing or service by a civil officer, the costs thereof shall be borne by the applicant, and the Planning Board shall require estimated costs to be advanced by the applicant.
+40A, § 8. - 10.4.5 Public Notice.
+Wherever proceedings under this Bylaw require the giving of notice by publication in a newspaper, mailing or service by a civil officer, the costs thereof shall be borne by the applicant, and the Planning Board shall require estimated costs to be advanced by the applicant.